-If the borrower intends to sell personal property items (such as cars, recreational vehicles, stamp, coin, or baseball card collections) to obtain funds required for closing, the borrower must provide conclusive evidence the items have been sold and satisfactory estimate of their worth.
+If the borrower intends to sell personal property items (such as cars, recreational vehicles, stamp, coin, or baseball card collections) to obtain funds required for closing, the borrower must provide proof of ownership of the personal property when the asset is a titled asset and conclusive evidence the items have been sold and satisfactory estimate of their worth.
 The estimated worth of the items being sold may be in the form of published value estimates, such as those issued by automobile dealers, philatelic or numismatic associations or a separate written appraisal by a qualified appraiser (with no financial interest in the loan transaction).
 Only the lesser of this estimate of value or the actual sales price less any obligation(s) secured by the personal property, is considered as assets to close.
 The assets received must be deposited and verified.